jeremyButtler/bioTools/README.md

     - `seqkit grep` nock off, but without regular expression support and no fasta file support
     - works on linux and plan9
+  - seqStats:
+    - get fastq read length and mean q-scores (median q-scores are off)
+    - also allows read filtering by length and q-scores
   - tbCon (freezeTB):
     - reference based majority consensus that saves the cosensus as a sam file (convert cigar to eqx cigar